 The 2030 Agenda for Sustainable Development, and its 17 Sustainable Development Goals (SDGs), is a shared, universal call-to-action for all countries to ensure that no one is left behind.
 Partnership is the foundation for success; collaboration and support between the private sector, governments at all levels, and civil society are essential to understand and act on development shortfalls.

 Through our global network of research institutes, UNU is an active partner with academia, international agencies, government ministries, civil society, and the private sector.
-With expertise in every area of the SDGs, we work as a convener of development stakeholders and facilitate fluent transfer of knowledge across sectors.
+With expertise in every area of the SDGs, we work as a convener of development stakeholders.
 The Dresden Nexus Conference platform, for example, advances the SDGs by bringing actors together to apply an integrated, cross-disciplinary approach to environmental resources management.
 And our research focusing on sustainable development governance contributes to near-term SDG implementation and long-term policy frameworks for sustainability.

 “To achieve the SDGs, we must step out of our silos and work together across disciplines.
 My work at UNU bridges the divide between science and policy.
 Strong research can, and should, inform decision-making at all levels.”